sysid/tldr/pages/common/cargo.md

 ---
 <!--ID:1689490637285-->
 1. Explain item visibility.
+> By default, in Rust, everything (including submodules) is private to its enclosing module.
 > Everything inside a module (ie, a file or subfolder within the /src folder) can access anything else within that module.
 > Everything outside a module can only access public members of that module.
 > A module can bring symbols from another module into scope: `use std::collections::HashSet;`